MathinUthso/CrowdsourcedReportMap/README.md

-# Crowdsourced GeoTracker
+# Dhaka

-A real-time, crowdsourced mapping application for tracking military movements and activities.
+A real-time, crowdsourced mapping application for tracking ongoing movements and activities around Dhaka.
 Built with Node.js, MySQL, and Google Maps API.

 ## Features